 Welcome to the Bream Fishing Guide Victoria.
 Bream have become one of the most targeted fish in all of Australia.
-With the explosion of ultra-light spin rods, soft plastics, lures, kayaks and runabout boats.
-National competitions such as the ABT, Vic bream classic, Hobie classic are thriving and growing.
-What makes Bream such an intriguing fish is their renowned smarts, their fighting attributes and their ability to play with baits without taking the hook.
-Learning to master Bream fishing takes time and patience that makes you an overall better fisherman for all other species.
+With the explosion of ultra-light spin rods, soft plastics, lures, kayaks, and runabout boats.
+National competitions such as the ABT, Vic bream classic, and Hobie classic are thriving and growing.
+What makes Bream such an intriguing fish is their renowned smarts, their fighting attributes, and their ability to play with baits without taking the hook.
+Learning to master Bream fishing takes time and patience which makes you an overall better fisherman for all other species.
 They’re a brilliant species to target on ultralight spinning gear.
-There are two types of bream around Victoria the black bream is the most common and the yellowfin bream which are more silver in colour.
+There are two types of bream around Victoria the black bream is the most common and the yellowfin bream which is more silver in colour.
 Most bream caught in Victoria range between 25cm & 40cm in length